alexalemi/blog.alexalemi.com/diffusion.md

 ### Various Sundry Tricks

-The joint KL is equivalent to the VDM loss, however, in practice, to make this loss efficient to train, diffusion models leverage a lot of the known structure of the forward process to power a very clever parameterization of the reverse process, some tricky rearranging of terms, and some stochastic approximation to make the whole thing efficient.
+The joint KL is equivalent to the VDM loss.
+However, in practice, to make this loss efficient to train, diffusion models leverage a lot of the known structure of the forward process to power a very clever parameterization of the reverse process.
+This requires some tricky rearranging of terms and some stochastic approximation to make the whole thing efficient.
 To see the code in all its detail, please check out the [example colab](https://colab.research.google.com/github/google-research/vdm/blob/main/colab/SimpleDiffusionColab.ipynb) as well as its accompanying text that walks through some of these details in more detail.

 To utilize our knowledge of the forward process, we're actually going to rewrite the forward process not as a sequence of conditional Gaussian steps (a *bottom-up* forward process):